mrocklin/mrocklin.github.io/startup-best-practices.md

 ### Hire Experienced Folks

 You should certainly employ folks though, and you should listen to them.
-They should all be smart; ideally smarter than you.
+They should all be smart, ideally smarter than you.

 You don't want any interns or junior folks.
 No one on your team has time to grow them.
 You'd be doing them a disservice; early stage startups